analysiscenter/radio/docs/source/intro/pipelines.rst

         .run(batch_size=8, lazy=True, shuffle=True)
     )

-Similar pipelines commonly occure in practice, **RadIO** contains ready-to-use parametrized functions that return frequently used preprocessing pipelines.
-For instance, the ``pipeline`` written above can be got just with calling ``get_crops`` function:
+The simpler approach is to use ``get_crops``-function that manufactures frequently used preprocessing pipelines.
+With ``get_crops`` you can get the pipeline written above in two lines of code:

 .. code-block:: python